CDS-AU-DK/cds-visual/lessons/session1/readme.md

-# Session 1 - What is an i
+# Session 1 - What is an image?

 ## Overview